Tokyo Disney Resort

 From JR Tokyo Station, you can take pretty much any Keiyo Line or Musashino Line train (which is just a variant on the Keiyo Line), since they all seem to stop at JR Maihama Station, the station at Tokyo Disney Resort.
 If you take a “Local” train, Maihama will be the sixth stop; if you take a “Rapid” train, it will usually be the third stop.
 Normally there will be lots of families and schoolkids on the train, and they’ll all get off at Maihama, which will be a good indication if for some reason you’re unsure.
 When returning, just make sure you’re getting on a train going to Tokyo.
 That’s the last stop, so it’s pretty idiot-proof.

-The fare will vary depending on where you start from and whether you use a JR train to get to JR Tokyo Station, but it will be relatively inexpensive.
-For instance, during our 2004 visit we took the JR Chuo Line from JR Shinjuku Station (which is on the opposite side of central Tokyo from JR Tokyo Station) and then transferred at Tokyo Station to the Keiyo Line to Maihama.
-At the time, the total one-way fare was ¥380.
+The fare will vary depending on where you start from and whether you use a JR train to get to JR Tokyo Station, but it will be relatively inexpensive, typically ¥400 or less.

-The bullet trains (shinkansen) operated by JR from the airport to central Tokyo are faster than the Limo Bus (about one hour).
+The bullet trains (shinkansen) operated by Japan Rail (JR) from the airport to central Tokyo are faster than the Limo Bus (about one hour).
 The cost is about the same.
 It is perfectly safe and the trains run on time.

 However, you’ll be dragging your luggage up and down stairs, because many stations don’t have escalators or elevators.
 Also, major stations like JR Tokyo Station and JR Shinjuku Station are extremely large and confusing, which is guaranteed to be frustrating if you’re jet-lagged.
 If you’re arriving during rush hour, you will find yourself “swimming upstream” through absolutely mind-boggling crowds, too.
 In short, this is not a fun way to start your trip.